 Planning efforts for the project were put on hold in 2011 and were restarted on January 12, 2015.
-The project was re-scoped under ACOE's New Planning Paradigm and existing plan formulation data and analysis is being used in the development of a final plan, known as a Project Implementation Report (PIR) and Environmental Impact Statement, to prepare for congressional authorization.
+The project was re-scoped under the ACOE's New Planning Paradigm and existing plan formulation data and analysis was used in the development of a Project Implementation Report (PIR) and Environmental Impact Statement, to prepare for congressional authorization.